springload/springload-analytics.js/README.md

 Google analytics event tracking module with support for both classic and universal analytics code.

 ### Requirements
-Requires jQuery to be loaded in the page.
 Requires the async version of the Google Analytics to be loaded in the page.
 See the tracking code quickstart for more infomation: https://developers.google.com/analytics/devguides/collection/gajs/